FawazSalman/Cybersecurity-portfolio/README.md

 # Fawaz Salman - Cybersecurity Portfolio

 ## 👋 Introduction
-I am an aspiring cybersecurity professional seeking an entry-level or internship role where I can build practical experience and grow within the field.
-I am motivated by protecting people and organizations through secure systems, clear communication, and responsible security practices.
-I enjoy analyzing problems, collaborating with others, and continuously learning new skills.
+I am a second-year ICT student at Häme University of Applied Sciences (HAMK), Finland, actively pursuing a career in cybersecurity.
+My interest in cybersecurity was solidified through academic coursework and hands-on learning, including the Google Cybersecurity Certificate, where I developed a strong foundation in security principles, risk awareness, and incident analysis.

+I am particularly drawn to the analytical and human-centered side of cybersecurity, where communication, documentation, ethical decision-making, and collaboration are just as important as technical skills.
+I enjoy investigating security problems, understanding how incidents occur, and learning how organizations protect sensitive data and maintain compliance.

-This portfolio highlights my foundational cybersecurity work and applied learning through hands-on activities and documented projects.
+This portfolio showcases my foundational cybersecurity knowledge, practical activities, and documented projects developed through structured learning and self-driven practice.

 ---

 ## 🎯 Career Objective
-I am actively seeking a **cybersecurity internship or entry-level role** (such as Junior Cybersecurity Analyst or SOC Analyst – Trainee) where I can:
+I am actively seeking a **cybersecurity internship or entry-level role** (such as Junior Cybersecurity Analyst or SOC Analyst Trainee) where I can:

-- Apply foundational cybersecurity knowledge in real-world scenarios
+- Apply foundational cybersecurity concepts in real-world environments
-- Learn from experienced security professionals
+- Learn from experienced security professionals and security teams
-- Contribute positively to an organization’s security operations
+- Contribute to monitoring, analysis, documentation, and risk reduction efforts
+- Continuously develop my technical and analytical skills in a professional setting

+My goal is to grow into a cybersecurity analyst role through hands-on experience, structured learning, and consistent improvement.

 ---

 ## 🛠️ Technical Skills (Foundational)

-**Security & Analysis**
+### Security & Analysis
-- Security audits and risk assessment
+- Security audits and basic risk assessment
 - Incident response fundamentals
-- Threat identification and mitigation
+- Threat identification and mitigation concepts
-- Security frameworks (NIST CSF)
+- Security frameworks: NIST Cybersecurity Framework (CSF)

-**Systems & Networking**
+### Systems & Networking
-- Network security basics (TCP/IP, DNS, HTTP)
+- Network security fundamentals (TCP/IP, DNS, HTTP)
 - Linux fundamentals and command-line usage
-- Log analysis and system monitoring
+- Log analysis and basic system monitoring

-**Tools & Technologies**
+### Tools & Technologies
+- SIEM concepts and log analysis
+  - Splunk (introductory)
-- SIEM concepts (Splunk, Google Chronicle – introductory level)
+  - Google Chronicle (introductory)
-- Wireshark (basic traffic analysis)
+- Wireshark (basic network traffic analysis)
-- Python & SQL (basic automation and analysis)
+- Python and SQL (basic scripting, automation, and analysis)

 ---